nichejambinn/nichejambinn.github.io/_posts/2021-04-08-geralts-other-decoder-ring.md

 <!--more-->

 Let me say something here.
 I put hours into rebuilding that decoder.
 I love it.
 At this point in the challenge, as far as I'm concerned, there's no way it could ever do anything wrong.

 The ciphertext, however, is literally Chinese to me.
 It's stupid.
 This challenge was clearly designed by a hideous Nilfgaardian troll.

 Sadly, the ciphertext doesn't care about my feelings.
 Someone *did* design this challenge, and unless they really screwed things up, this is exactly what should be playing out right now.
-So even if I know my decoder isn't broken, it's not working to decode this flag.
+So even if I know my decoder isn't broken, I also know that it's not working to decode this flag.

-Wait a minute... what if this ciphertext was written using *another* encoder?
+Wait a minute... what if this ciphertext was created using *another* encoder?

 Suppose `f=1481` the value for the first digit in the array.
 Now let's assume we got all the values we would otherwise expect: `e=7`, `d=0`, `i=0`.
 What would have to change about my formula for `f` for the numbers I'm seeing to make sense?